 Calling all London Taxi Companies – Why not advertise your company here?.

 While limited (and very expensive) on-site is available, resident-only parking schemes operate near the ground on match days.

-However you can get guaranteed tickets for forthcoming Chelsea FC games at Stamford Bridge from their official ticket partner.
+However you can get guaranteed tickets for forthcoming Chelsea FC games at Stamford Bridge (away section Stamford Bridge) from their official ticket partner.

-Stamford Bridge Stadium Tours
+Stamford Bridge Seating Plan

-Away Friendly Pubs near Stamford Bridge
+Away Friendly Pubs Near Stamford Bridge

 Pubs near Stamford Bridge tend to be pretty partisan and caution is advised for visiting fans.
 Numerous pubs in the Kings Road area have been classed as “away friendly” by visiting fans.